-ACTIVITY

-Creation of The Staff Room A co

-Uploaded new e-learning content Qui wor

-Virtual Table Talks TV series hosted on The Learning Hub Serie with

-Created interactive booklets for new starters - First day booklet, Corporate Induction was in the form of an interactive booklet, COVID-19 guidance To e The

-Furlough staff update booklet A gı

-COVID-19 Safe mandatory guidance To p
+ACTIVITY BENEFIT Creation of The Staff Room A community staff forum where staff can stay connected Uploaded new e-learning content Quick access to learning on wellbeing, working from home, working in challenging times and leading in uncertain times Virtual Table Talks TV series hosted on The Learning Hub Series to help people with current issues in lockdown i.e. coping with isolation, looking after our mental health etc. Created interactive booklets for new starters - First day booklet, Corporate Induction was in the form of an interactive booklet, COVID-19 guidance To ensure staff still have a good experience on joining The London Clinic and feel welcomed Furlough staff update booklet A guide to help staff on furlough stay connected COVID-19 Safe mandatory guidance To prepare staff on the return to work and the 'New Normal'